matteo65/ZedmeeHash/README.md

 1 to 3 bytes values 00-FF, 0100-FFFF, 010000-FFFFFF    | 16,777,216|              32,725|   32,284|       0|    0
 1 to 3 bytes values 00-FF, 0000-FFFF, 000000-FFFFFF    | 16,843,008|              32,982|   32,590|       0|    0

+Note that both Murmur and XX for arrays up to 4 bytes long (8 for version 64) behave like perfect hash functions (0 collisions), but this feature makes them more vulnerable.

 #### 32-bit : number of collisions for ASCII strings

 Data input                                         |   #Vaues    |#Expected Collisions|    Zedmee |   Murmur3 |     XX